DuckDuckPig/CH-QUACK/README.md

 - `SeedMapUni.py`: Calculate the unipolarity of the each region in the initial seed
 - `UniCompair Seed to Segmentation.ipynb`: Plot unipolarity of initial seed vs unipolarity of final segmentation for the specified CR
   - Note: Requires the output of both `MapUni.py` and `SeedMapUni.py` for both full-scale and one-eighth-scale segmentations

+### `EUV_SingleChannel/ConfidenceMapping`
+This folder contains a copy of the script `runACWEconfidenceLevelSet_Default.py` from [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE).
+The instructions from the [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE) `README` file are reproduced below:
+> - User will need to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories and desired EUV wavelength (193 angstroms is the assumed default).
+> - The script will assume that the data are organized by CR, with a sub directory for each record time in the `.csv` file in the `DownloadLists` subfolder within the `DatasetTools` directory.
+Both `DownloadByRotation.py` and `RebuildDataset.py` will organize the dataset appropriately.